 As Pennsylvania Gov. Josh Shapiro meets with Kamala Harris about VP job, some neighbors hope he stays in the state

 JENKINTOWN, Pa.
-(CBS) — CBS News has learned that Pennsylvania Gov. Josh Shapiro is in Washington, D.C., Sunday meeting with Vice President Kamala Harris as she prepares to select a running mate.
+(CBS) — CBS News has learned that Pennsylvania Gov. Josh Shapiro was in Washington, D.C., Sunday meeting with Vice President Kamala Harris as she prepares to select a running mate.

-Harris is expected to make her vice presidential pick by Tuesday, when she is slated to appear with her VP pick at a rally in North Philadelphia
+Harris is expected to announce her vice presidential pick Tuesday, and she is slated to appear with her VP pick at a rally later in the day in North Philadelphia.
+Meanwhile, former President Donald Trump's running mate JD Vance has a campaign event scheduled in South Philadelphia Tuesday.

 Shapiro is among a handful of people said to be under consideration for the role.